expo/expo/docs/pages/app-signing/local-credentials.md

 ### iOS Credentials

 There are a few more prerequisites for building the iOS app binary.
-You need a paid Apple Developer Account, and then you'll need to generate the Distribution Certificate and Provisioning Profile for your application, which can be done via the [Apple Developer portal](https://developer.apple.com/account/resources/certificates/list).
+You need a paid Apple Developer Account, and then you'll need to generate the Distribution Certificate and Provisioning Profile for your application, which can be done via the [Apple Developer Portal](https://developer.apple.com/account/resources/certificates/list).

 Once you have the Distribution Certificate and Provisioning Profile on your computer, you should move them to the appropriate directory.
 We recommend you keep them in the `ios/certs` directory.
-In the rest of this document we assume that they are named `dist.p12` and `profile.mobileprovision` respectively. **Remember to gitignore all files in the directory!** If you've placed the credentials in the suggested directory, you can ignore those files by adding the following line to `.gitignore`:
+In the rest of this document we assume that they are named `dist.p12` and `profile.mobileprovision` respectively. **Remember to git-ignore all files in the directory!** If you've placed the credentials in the suggested directory, you can ignore those files by adding the following line to `.gitignore`:

 ```
 ios/certs/*